- Published: Mar 6, 2020

 So – you set up accounts for your business on Facebook, Twitter, LinkedIn, and maybe even Instagram.
 You told your family and friends to follow you and started posting updates about products, specials, and events.
 But is anyone paying attention?

-Now that social media is becoming increasingly saturated with ad content, your followers won’t pay attention unless you give them a good reason.
+It may be time to consider a social media engagement strategy.
+Now that social media is becoming increasingly saturated with ad content, your followers won’t pay attention to you unless you give them a good reason to.
 That’s where strong user engagement becomes important.
-Make your profiles and pages into spaces for two-way conversation, and your followers will be more likely to stay interested.
+Turn your profiles and pages into spaces for two-way conversations, and your followers will be more likely to stay interested.

 That being said, I know that creating engaging content is easier said than done.
-Here are a few tips – as well as examples of companies who excel at interacting with their followers – to help you get started.
+Here are a few tips – as well as examples from companies who excel at interacting with their followers – to help you increase social media engagement!

-This might sound obvious, but too many businesses simply don’t plan their content this way, and then they wonder why their followers are silent.
-They create content that is designed to promote, not realizing that users scroll right past without a second thought.
+This might sound obvious, but too many businesses don’t plan their content this way, and then wonder why their followers are silent.
+They create content that is designed to promote, not realizing that users scroll right past it without a second thought.

 Instead, get users involved by showing them that you value their opinions.
-Ask for feedback on existing products, thoughts about new ones, or maybe even what they’d like to see from your company.
-This will not only help you step up your social game, but can also serve as a great source of content ideas and inspiration for new products.
+Ask for feedback on existing products, thoughts about new ones, or maybe even what they’d like to see from your company in the future.
+This will not only help you step up your social game but can also serve as a great source of content ideas and inspiration for new products.

 Listen and respond

 Once users start engaging with your posts, the only way to keep them involved is to listen to what they have to say and respond accordingly.